TayneB/time-parses/README.md

+** Re-building the parse by time project using a template I am familiar with so I can build the app itself instead of building my own template and navigating all the configs and package choice

 # Fullstack Collection App

 This repo is designed to provide space to code a fullstack app.
 It contains node modules and folders for databases, routes, API requests and React components that'll use React Query.
 Let's get going!